Takaaki NARA: Research Theme

 Magnetoencephalography inverse problem: application to identification of epileptic foci

-(left) A conventional method assuming an equivalent current dipole can estimate only the location of the center of an epileptic focus (red arrow), whereas the proposed method can identify the shape of the domain (blue). (right) Results using a conventional imaging approach with L1-norm and total variation regularization: the estimated current sources are scattered on the brain surface.
+(left) A conventional method assuming an equivalent current dipole can estimate only the location of the center of an epileptic focus (red arrow), whereas the proposed method can identify the shape of the domain (blue).

 (This was obtained in collaboration with Drs.
 Akira Hashizume, Koji Iida and Kaoru Kurisu from the Department of Medicine at Hiroshima University.)